alex11818/unicellar/README.md

 # How to install
 ## requirements
 Unicellar is built on numpy, scipy, pandas, matplotlib, and plotly (listed in **requirements.txt**).
-So there are no exotic/esoteric dependencies, and you are almost certain to meet all the requirements.
+There are no exotic/esoteric dependencies, and you are almost certain to meet all the requirements.
-Nevertheless, if you use conda/mamba package manager (if you prefer to use `pip`, go to the next section), you may install the requirements in your current environment:
+Nevertheless, if you use `conda/mamba` package manager (if you use `pip`, go to the next section), you may install the requirements in your current environment:
 ```
 conda install pandas scipy numpy matplotlib plotly -c conda-forge
 ```